keyestudio/KS3025-KS3025F-Keyestudio-Raspberry-Pi-Pico-Learning-Kit-Complete-Edition-Python/2. Python_Tutorial/Project 25：Human Induction Lamp.md

 ![](/media/643c9552a922ed3ddde80be42481481d.png)

-4.  **Text Code**
+4.  **Test Code**

 The code used in this project is saved in the file KS3025 Keyestudio Raspberry Pi Pico Learning Kit Complete Edition\\2.
-Windows System\\1.
+Windows System\\1.Python\_Tutorial\\2.
-Python\_Tutorial\\2.
 Python Projects\\Project 25：Human Induction Lamp.
-You can move the code to anywhere, for example, we can save the code in theDisk(D), the route is D:\\2.
+You can move the code to anywhere, for example, we can save the code in the Disk(D), the route is D:\\2.
 Python Projects.

 Open“Thonny”, click“This computer”→“D:”→“2.
-Python Projects”→“Project
-25：Human Induction Lamp”.
-And double left-click the“Project\_25\_Human\_ Induction\_Lamp.py”.
+Python Projects”→“Project 25：Human Induction Lamp”.
+And double left-click
+the “Project\_25\_Human\_ Induction\_Lamp.py”.

 ![](/media/810cf76703d01a67fb24892be056ea26.png)